Photo Credit: Thadah Wah

 Hakurei or "Tokyo" Turnips are Japanese turnips that are especially crisp, juicy, and tender.
 Japanese turnips are delicious raw, cooked or pickled.
 Slice them raw and eat them as a snack with salt, or add them to a salad.
-Roast them and toss with miso butter; braise them with a touch of butter or stock; make them into a curry; cook them with orechiette and kale, or saute them with a little honey.
-Feel free to cook the turnip greens and eat them separately or alongside their roots.
+Roast them and toss with miso butter; braise them with a touch of butter or stock; make them into a curry; cook them with orechiette and kale; or sauté them with a little honey.
+Cook the turnip greens and eat them separately or alongside their roots.
+Turnips greens are especially delicious sautéed with eggs.

-STORAGE: If your turnips have the greens on them, cut the greens off from the roots and store them separately in your fridge.
-The roots without their greens will last for weeks.
+STORAGE: If your turnips have the greens on them, cut the greens off the roots and store them separately in a plastic bag in your fridge.
+Unwashed, the greens should remain fresh for several days.
+The roots without their greens will last for up to two weeks stored in a plastic bag in the crisper drawer of your fridge.

 When it's damp and cold, there's nothing better than cranking up the oven and roasting a bunch of vegetables.
 Roast them all at once, dress them while still warm, and make them into a big beautiful dish to serve right away.
 OR, put them in the fridge to turn into quick meals all week.
 Change up the veggies, depending on what you have on hand.